-Tiered Fees primarily come from the Out of State fees, with out of district fees ranking second, but less tonnage than in-district..
+A-HSWD Tiered Fees primarily come from the Out of State fees, with out of district fees ranking second, but less tonnage than in-district..
 These fees are submitted by Rumpke and they pay monthly to A-HSWD, accompanied by a tiered fee report.

-In this Plan Update the District is increasing the tiered disposal fee structure to \$2/ton on in-district waste and \$2/ton on out-of-state waste.
-The fee increase will become effective in quarter 1 in 2025.
+In this Plan Update the District is increasing the tiered disposal fee structure to \$2/ton in-district waste; \$2/ton for out of District and \$2/ton on out-of-state waste.
+The fee increase will become effective in January 1, 2025.